openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_FaceNet_From_Tensorflow.md

 ![FaceNet model view](../../../img/FaceNet.png)

-## Converting TensorFlow FaceNet Model to the IR
+## Converting a TensorFlow FaceNet Model to the IR

 To generate FaceNet IR provide TensorFlow FaceNet model to Model Optimizer with parameters:
 ```sh